FAQ

 Can you tell me fix versus rebuild?

 Yes.
-Deep semantic reviews and rescue-sprint scoping are designed to reduce false positives and turn the initial repair-budget range into a defensible recommendation.
+Stabilization, rescue, and hardening scope are designed to reduce false positives and turn the initial repair-budget range into a defensible recommendation.

 Privacy